Sønderjyske Fodbold: Progenitors

 Haderslev Fodboldklub (Haderslev FK / HFK) was founded on 14 July 1906.
 At the time, Haderslev was a part of the German Empire as a part of Schleswig-Holstein.
 The club had both Danish and German members, and in the initial years there were disagreement over if the club should be called Haderslev Fodboldklub (in Danish) or Haderslebener Fussball Club (in German).
 In the first many years the team had trouble assembling a proper match squad due to lack of members.
-In 1908 they became South Jutland champions for the first time beating Sønderborg 11-1 in the final.
+In 1908 they became South Jutland champions for the first time beating Sønderborg 11–1 in the final.

 For the first many years the club did not have their own field and instead played at barracks.
-Their first proper football ground was build in 1930.
+Their first proper football ground was built in 1930.

 In 1958 HFK were promoted to the 4th division (Jyllandsserien), and in 1965 they were promoted to the 3rd Division.
 In 1992 they were promoted to the Danish 2nd Division and in 1996 they were promoted to the second tier, Danish 1st Division, for the first time.

 In 2000 the team, which was now called HFK Sønderjylland, were promoted to the Superligaen, the first team from Southern Jutland to ever do so.
 They were however relegated the following season.
 The team also moved into a new stadium, hosting 10,000 spectators.

 The creation of SønderjyskE

-After teams in both football, ice hockey and handball started to have success, the company Sønderjysk Elitesport A/S was founded on 1 January 2004 to promote professional sports in Southern Jutland.
+After teams from Sønderjylland in both football, ice hockey and handball started to have success, the company Sønderjysk Elitesport A/S was founded on 1 January 2004 to promote professional sports in Southern Jutland.
 It was a union of the handball club TM Tønder (who later left the initiative), HFK, the Ice Hockey club Vojens Ishockeyklub, and the women's football team IK Sønderjylland.

 SønderjyskE was promoted to the Superligaen again in 2005, but once again it would only be for a single season.

 In 2008 they returned to the Superliga, and after finishing 10th they managed to survive for the first time ever.
-The following three seasons they improved on their best ever league finishes with a 9th, a 7th and a 6th place finish.
+The following three seasons they improved on their best ever league finishes with a 9th, a 7th and a 6th-place finish.

-In the 2012-13 season, SønderjyskE achieved the unfortunate European record of missing 7 penalty kicks in a row.
+In the 2012–13 season, SønderjyskE achieved the unfortunate European record of missing 7 penalty kicks in a row.

 Second place and qualification to Europe

 In 2016-17 the club played continental games for the first time ever, after finishing second in the 2015-16 Danish Superliga and their coach Jakob Michelsen was named Danish coach of the year.
-Here they beat Norwegian Strømgodset in the Europa League qualification 2-1.
+Here they beat Norwegian Strømgodset in the Europa League qualification 2–1.
 It was followed up by beating Polish Zagłębie Lubin.
-In the last qualification match against Sparta Prague they managed a 0-0 draw at home, and went up 2-0 in the return fixture, but Sparta Prague would go on to win 3-2.
+In the last qualification match against Sparta Prague they managed a 0–0 draw at home, and went up 2–0 in the return fixture, but Sparta Prague would go on to win 3–2.